-Lime raises $310 million Series D round led by Bain Capital
+Lime raises $310 million Series D round led by Bain Capital and others

 Lime just announced it has raised a $310 million Series D round.
-Led by Bain Capital, with participation from Andreessen Horowitz, Fidelity Ventures, GV and IVP, the round values Lime at $2.4 billion.
+Led by Bain Capital, Andreessen Horowitz, Fidelity Ventures, GV and IVP, the round values Lime at $2.4 billion.

 “This new investment demonstrates the fundamental strength of our business and the increasingly rapid adoption of Lime,” Lime CEO Toby Sun wrote in a blog post.
 “The new funds will give us the ability to expand into new markets, enhance our technology, strengthen the team and pilot new opportunities.
 We will also continue investing in two critical areas: rider safety and city collaboration.”